mas-bandwidth/reliable/README.md

 Reliable is designed to operate with your own network library and your own sockets.

-To use reliable, create an endpoint:
+To use reliable, create an endpoint on each side of the connection:

 ```c
 struct reliable_config_t config;